Pulse 3

-Pulse 3 (also known as Pulse 3: Invasion) is a 2008 American horror film written and directed by Joel Soisson.
+Pulse 3 (also known as Pulse 3: Invasion) is a 2008 techno-horror film written and directed by Joel Soisson.
 Rider Strong and Brittany Finamore star as two people who begin chatting online in a post-apocalyptic society where technology is forbidden.
-It is a sequel to Pulse 2: Afterlife and the third and final installment of the Pulse trilogy.
+It is a sequel to Pulse 2: Afterlife (2008).
+It is an international co-production between South Africa and the United States.